MarcCoquand/Blog/site/posts/cardinality.md

 So already we can start to reason about the cardinality of our applications state.
 It has three different states: loading, failure and loaded.
-We do not know about the cardinality of the data but we can try to represent errors as a string.
-We also note that the amount of possible errors and the amount of possible datas are not dependant on eachother, or the fact that it is loading.
+We do not know about the cardinality of the data, so let us assume it is ∞.
+We can represent errors as a string, thus the cardinality of errors should also be ∞.
-Thus we can guess that the cardinality should have some form similar to 1+∞+∞.
-This means that we can dismiss the following solution:
+We also note that the amount of possible errors and the amount of possible data are not dependant on each other.
+We also have a state loading, which since it only has one value, is 1.
+Thus we can guess that the cardinality should have a form of 1+∞+∞.
+This means that that the following solution is not ideal.

 ```
 interface NaiveState {
-    error: string | undefined ;
+    loadingError: string | undefined ;
     isLoading: boolean;
     data: Data | undefined;
 }
 ```

 Why?
-The cardinality of NaiveState is
+The cardinality of `NaiveState` is

 ```
-cardinality(errors) = ∞ + 1
+cardinality(loadingError) = ∞ + 1
 cardinality(isLoading) = 2
 cardinality(data) = ∞ + 1

 cardinality(NaiveState) =
-cardinality(errors) × cardinality(isLoading) × cardinality(data) =
+cardinality(loadingError) × cardinality(isLoading) × cardinality(data) =
 (∞+1)×2×(∞+1)
 ```

-Which is not what we are looking for and we can also find the following value
+It is a product type, not a sum type.
+Also the cardinality of each factor seems to be higher than desired.
+It is easy to conjure up a state that actually should be impossible to happen!
+Look at the following example.

 ```
 const state : NaiveState = {
-    error = "data did not load",
+    loadingError = "data did not load",
     isLoading: false,
     data = {...}
 }

+function displayState(state : NaiveState) {
+    if (state.isLoading) {
+        displayLoading()
+    } else if (state.loadingError) {
+        console.log(state.error)
+    } else if(data) {
+        displayData()
+    }
+}
 ```

-It has given us an error, saying data did not load but still has data to show!
-This means that we have an invalid state!
-This should be impossible!
+It has given us an error, saying data did not load.
+However it has also loaded some data.
+This means that we have an invalid state.
+Somewhere in our code there is a bug!

 Let us look at another solution.
 What if we start off with the following discriminated union type: